scheuerseb/recreat/docs/usage/parameters.rst

 When using recreat_util, key model parameters are set using the ``params`` subcommand.
 This subcommand has the following options:

 -p, --patch            Comma-separated list of patch classes.
 -e, --edge             Comma-separated list of edge classes.
--g, --buffer-edge    Comma-separated list of buffered-edge classes.
+-g, --buffered-edge    Comma-separated list of buffered-edge classes.
 -b, --built-up         Comma-separated list of built-up classes.
 -c, --cost             Comma-separated list of cost thresholds (in pixel units, odd integer values).

 .. hint::